JoshuaFarara/ice-breaker-program-gui/README.md

 ### Features

 - Multiple icebreaker games suitable for various group sizes and contexts.
-- Intuitive graphical user interface designed using Java Swing.
+- Intuitive graphical user interface designed using JavaFX.
 - Customizable settings for rules, participants, and parameters.
 - Local data persistence to save preferences and configurations.
 - Modular design that allows new games to be added easily.